ADSB-One/api/README.md

 ```

 ## Rate Limiting
-The ADSB One API is rate limited to a maximum of one request every 2 seconds.
+The ADSB One API is not currently rate limited